AlexCharlton/midi-msg/readme.md

 midi-msg = { version = "0.5", default-features = false, features=["sysex"] }
 ```

-## Disabling system exclusive functionality
+## Disabling system exclusive or MIDI File functionality

-The default `sysex` Cargo feature can be disabled to exclude code related to system exclusive functionality, which can be useful to reduce the binary size in resource constrained environments.
+The default `sysex` and `file` Cargo features can be disabled to exclude code related to system exclusive or Standard Midi File (SMF) functionality, which can be useful to reduce the binary size in resource constrained environments.
 If `sysex` is not used and an attempt is made to parse a system exclusive message, an error will be returned.

 ## To be implemented